raquo/Airstream/README.md

 When the dust settles, streams that are now without observers (internal or external) will be stopped, and those that still have observers will otherwise be untouched, except they will stop referencing the now-stopped observables in their lists of internal observers.

+Very often, an observable is started, used for a while, then stopped, and is discarded afterwards, never to be used again.
+However, Airstream does support restarting previously stopped observables, and Laminar has good use cases for that.
+[Restarting Observables](#restarating-observabels) is an advanced topic that you can read about after you get a good understanding of other Airstream concepts like transactions.

 #### Memory Management Implications